 Organization: Free Arts for Abused Children of Arizona (Free Arts, the Organization) as incorporated under the laws of the state of Arizona on October 9, 1993.
 Free Arts is a nonprofit organization that transforms children's trauma to resilience through the arts.
-Over the past twentynine years, the Organization has proudly served more than 156,000 children in Maricopa County.
-The Organization has 26 staff members and 900 volunteer mentors who serve nearly 6,000 children each year.
-The Organization partners with 40 individual social service agencies at 100+ sites to provide a unique combination of arts, a trauma informed curriculum, and mentoring, to children who are in out-of-home care.
+Over the past thirty years, the Organization has proudly served more than 164,000 children in Maricopa County.
+The Organization has 26 staff members and more than 200 volunteer mentors who serve over 7,000 children each year.
+The Organization partners with over 40 individual social service agencies at 100+ sites to provide a unique combination of arts, a trauma informed curriculum, and mentoring, to children who are in out-of-home care.
 The Organization uses the arts to build resilience in children who have experienced the trauma of abuse, neglect, or homelessness.
 Volunteer mentors and professional teaching artists create a safe environment where children can express themselves, learn new skills, build self-efficacy, and begin to heal.